ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 //go:generate abigen --sol Storage.sol --pkg main --out Storage.go
 ```

-After which whenever the Solidity contract is modified, instead of needing to remember and run the above command, we can simply call `go generate` on the package (or even the entire source tree via `go generate ./...`), and it will correctly generate the new bindings for us.
+After that, whenever the Solidity contract is modified, instead of remembering and running the above command, we can simply call `go generate` on the package (or even the entire source tree via `go generate ./...`), and it will correctly generate the new bindings for us.

 ## Blockchain simulator {#blockchain-simulator}

 Being able to deploy and access deployed Ethereum contracts from native Go code is a powerful feature.
 However, using public testnets as a backend does not lend itself well to _automated unit testing_.
-Therefore, Geth also implements a _simulated blockchain_ that can be set as a backend to native contracts the same way as a live RPC backend, using the command `simulated.NewBackend(map[common.Address]core.GenesisAccount)`.
+Therefore, Geth also implements a _simulated blockchain_ that can be set as a backend to native contracts like a live RPC backend, using the command `simulated.NewBackend(map[common.Address]core.GenesisAccount)`.
 The code snippet below shows how this can be used as a backend in a Go application.

 ```go
 package main